Don’t panic if you haven’t found the time to roll up your sleeves and spruce up your backyard for summer.

 There’s something fun and fanciful about a bench tucked away under a tree or next to a fragrant flowerbed.
 And you don’t have to be an expert in patio furniture design.
 Create your own bench with a few cinderblocks and some long pieces of wood.
 This is a great way to use leftover fencing or other scraps from building projects.

 Paint the cinderblocks a bright color, stand them on end, and slide in the lumber.
 Top it all off with a patterned cushion for extra comfort and style.

 5. Define the Space

-Create private sitting areas and secret nooks by using tall grass planted in galvanized or painted tubs as natural partitions.
+Create private sitting areas and secret nooks by using Perennial Plants and tall grass planted in galvanized or painted tubs as natural partitions.
 Ornamental grasses are easy to grow and require almost no maintenance.
 And if you use lemongrass, you’ll have the bonus of a natural bug repellent as well.

 6. Create Some Romance

 Use an old chandelier for romantic outdoor lighting – just replace the light bulbs with solar lights, hang, and enjoy!

 Search yard sales and flea markets for the perfect, discarded chandelier to put that finishing touch on your patio.
 Add crystals or other baubles that will catch the sun during the day and bathe your patio in rainbows.